Amatofrancesco99/food-recommender/README.md

 # food-recommender
-A web app, whose purpose is suggesting new dishes to logged users
+A web app, whose purpose is suggesting new recipes to logged users